 Barrick Gold Corp

-Toronto-based Barrick said Equinox had agreed to be acquired for C$8.15 a share, an 8.7 percent premium over the company's Thursday closing price.
+Toronto-based Barrick offered to buy Equinox for C$8.15 a share, an 8.7 percent premium over its Thursday closing price.
 Barrick said the deal was worth about C$7.3 billion, including warrants and options.

 Barrick said its agreement for Equinox prevents the Australian miner from soliciting superior bids and gives Barrick the right to match any higher offers.
 Equinox would have to pay Barrick C$250 million to walk away from the deal, even if it accepts a higher bid.

-Equinox has prime copper assets in Africa and Saudi Arabia that make it attractive to larger miners.
-Its Lumwana copper and uranium mine in Zambia is Africa's third-largest copper mine by production and the Jabal Sayid copper development in Saudi Arabia is due to start production next year.
+Equinox's Lumwana copper and uranium mine is Africa's third-largest copper mine by production and the Jabal Sayid copper development is due to start production next year.

-As part of its agreement to be bought by Barrick, Equinox will pull its unsolicited bid for Lundin Mining
+As part of the Barrick agreement, Equinox will pull its unsolicited bid for Lundin Mining

 Barrick said it has committed cash and financing in place for the transaction.
 It expects the deal to add to earnings per share and cash flow immediately.